We are now World History Encyclopedia to better reflect the breadth of our non-profit organization's mission. Learn More

 The Poison King includes an extensive bibliographical reference with titles in English, French, German, Italian, and Ukrainian (divided between ancient and modern sources).
 Other useful features include a timeline, a dramatis personae of important persons, illustrations (in black and white and color), and detailed maps of present-day Turkey, Greece, Armenia, the Black Sea, and the Caucasus.

 The Ancient History Encyclopedia recommends this interesting work to historians and folklorists in particular.
 The Poison King was a finalist for the 2009 National Book Awards and was published by Princeton University Press (448 pages, hardback).
 It has since been translated into many languages.
 It is widely available and listed for $29.95 in the United States.

 Wiener, James B. "The Poison King: The Life and Legend of Mithradates, Rome's Deadliest Enemy."
-Ancient History Encyclopedia.
-Ancient History Encyclopedia, 12 Jun 2013.
+World History Encyclopedia.
+World History Encyclopedia, 12 Jun 2013.
 Web.
-27 Jun 2019.
+12 Apr 2021.